 Aside from the ruins of the Thermal baths complex and the city walls, one may also visit a Roman tomb located in the outskirts of the walled city.
 A pleasant path in the city park takes you to the tomb so make sure to visit.
 Inside the tombs you can see remains from the original flower wall frescoes – quite faded from the time, but – still visible!

 I would advise to start exploring the roman city ruins by visiting the archaeology museum first.
-Get a combined ticket for the museum + roman baths + roman tomb and visit them all.
+Get a combined ticket for the museum + roman baths + roman tomb and visit them all (there are guided tours in English for the Roman baths, make sure to inquire about them, though an advance booking of a tour guide may be needed).
 The museum has interesting artifacts found during the excavations of the ruins.
 If you book a guided tour for the museum and /or the thermal baths, you are bound to enjoy the ruins and artifacts even more, and get a better idea of the rich history of the area.

 What else to visit around?